The Bankrate promise

 What are the cheapest car insurance companies for seniors?

-Our research found that Auto-Owners, USAA, Geico, Erie and Farmers may offer the cheapest car insurance for seniors on average.
-These carriers were determined using several variables, including average annual quoted premium, coverage offerings and discount opportunities for seniors, financial strength and third-party rankings for customer satisfaction.
+Our research found that Auto-Owners, USAA, Geico, Erie and State Farm may offer the cheapest car insurance for seniors based on average rates from Quadrant Information Services.
+Rates provided are for a 70-year-old driver with a clean driving record.
+These carriers were determined using several variables, including average annual premiums, coverage offerings and discount opportunities for seniors, financial strength and third-party rankings for customer satisfaction.

 |Insurance company||Bankrate Score||Average annual minimum coverage premium||Average annual full coverage premium|

 Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
 Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $300,000 bodily injury liability per accident

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
 Our base profile drivers own a 2021 Toyota Camry, commute five days a week and drive 12,000 miles annually.
 These are sample rates and should only be used for comparative purposes.
 Age: Rates were calculated by evaluating our base profile with the ages 18-70 (base: 40 years) applied.
 Depending on age, drivers may be a renter or homeowner.
 Age is not a contributing rating factor in Hawaii and Massachusetts due to state regulations.
 Rates for senior drivers are for 70-year-old drivers with clean driving records.